Laura Mason 1965 - 2020 - Obituary

 Left to cherish the memory of Laura are her husband of 33 years; Mike Mason, children; Courtney Combs (Wesley), Brandon Mason (Brittany), Tyler Lee Mason (Amber) and Caitlynn Joyce Mason, grandchildren; Jackson Combs, Charlie Combs, Dylan Combs, Presley Roeckel and Iris Mason, brother; William Martin Crouch (Melissa), extended family and friends.

-A Mass will be held at Immaculate Conception Catholic Church on Thursday, August 6, 2020 at 11am with burial to follow at Floydsburg Cemetery in Crestwood, Kentucky.
-Visitation will be on Wednesday evening at Heady-Radcliffe Funeral Home from 4-8pm.
+A Mass will be held at Immaculate Conception Catholic Church Thursday, August 6, 2020 at 11 am with burial to follow at Floydsburg Cemetery in Crestwood, Kentucky.

 Memorial donations can be made in Laura's name to American Cancer Society